Holographic Dissipation from the Symplectic Current: The Constitutive Relations

 Similarly to the analysis of section \ref{sec:stress_vs_horizon}, after expanding the symplectic currents in $\varepsilon$, the divergence free condition \eqref{eq:div_free} yields the non-trivial equations,

 After integrating from the horizon up to the conformal boundary we obtain the relation,

 To obtain the above equations we used that both our static solutions have zero sources at infinity.
 This implies that, according to equation \eqref{eq:scurrent_asymptotics}, the radial component of the symplectic current must asymptote to zero at infinity.
+For clarity we write the defining equations,